 “A mixed bag.
 Their engines seem more primitive than ours, but they do have hyperdrive, obviously.
 They are also heavily armed.
 I doubt our shields would last more than a couple of salvos.
 Heat signature would indicate there are warm-blooded creatures inside.”

 “Good.
 I really didn’t want to meet up with any lizard people.
 I hate lizards,” said the captain, only half joking.

 “Or bug people.
-The movies about bug people give me nightmares,” admitted Anderson.
+The movies about bug people creep me out,” admitted Anderson.

 “Alright.
 Let’s keep our wits about us.
 Anything yet, Karen?”

 “Send everything we know so far to Earth Command.
 Do it subspace.
-If they detect the message they may mistake it for hostile intent, or they may trace it to Earth.
+If these aliens detect the message they may mistake it for hostile intent, or they may trace it to Earth.
 No need in announcing where we’re from until we know more.”

 “Will do, Captain.”

 “Captain!”
 Commander Newly called.
 “I’ve got something on my system.
 It looks like a message.
-It’s an old style system of amplitude frequency modulation, we haven’t used it in decades or even hundreds of years.”
+It’s an old-style system of amplitude frequency modulation, we haven’t used it in hundreds of years.”